 By the turn of the 20th century, natural intrusions claimed much of the visual evidence of the great battles on the Union right, resulting in Culp’s Hill becoming one of the least-visited area on the battlefield.
 Confusing placements of monuments, loss of viewsheds and lack of access to specific points of interest have made interpretation difficult.

-All of this is about to change.
+All of this is continuing to change.

 Together, the various elements of this rehabilitation project will transform the interpretive value of Culp’s Hill, allowing visitors to better understand the consequential fighting that took place on the right flank of the Union line.